i05nagai/memorandum/language/english_speaking.md

         * when he was drinking, Ken was hell on wheel
     * someone who does exactly what they want and does not care what happens as a result.
         * she is an angelic little baby, but she is hell on wheels
-* expel
-    * to officially force someone to leave a school or organization
-        * expel somebody something
-            * two girls were expelled from school for taking drugs
-        * expel somebody for doing something
-            * he was expelled for making racist remarks
-    * to force a foreigner to leave a country, esp. because they have broken the law or for political reasons
-        * expel somebody from something
-            * foreign priests were expelled from the country
-        * expel somebody for something
-            * three diplomats were expelled for spying
 * ultimatum
     * a demand that a person or group do something to avoid something unpleasant
         * The workers got an ultimatum -- go back to work or face dismissal